Azure/azure-kusto-java/quickstart/oneclick_instruction_box.md

 ### Instructions
 1. Download the **DOWNLOAD_LINK** as a zip file
 2. Extract the app source code to your folder of choice
-3. Open a command line window to the folder downloaded above
+3. Open a command line window to the folder extracted to above
 4. Run `mvn clean install` to compile the source code into a binary
 5. Run the binary using `java -jar target\kusto-quickstart-[version]-jar-with-dependencies.jar`